 4. Mount Namsan/N Seoul Tower

 If you're looking to get away from all the chaos and noise of the city, Mount Namsan is the perfect place to go.
-The peak is 262 metres high and is dotted with hiking trails that snake their way to the top.
-The 360 degree views you get at the top are truly astounding and the perfect place to relax and take in the beauty of the city.
+The peak is 262m high (850ft) and is dotted with hiking trails that snake their way to the top.
+The views you get at the top are truly astounding and the perfect place to relax and take in the beauty of the city.

-There is a cable car that will take you to the top if you'd rather hike down but it will set you back about 8,000 wong.
+There is a gondola that will take you to the top if you'd rather hike down but it will set you back about 8,000₩.

 Address: 83 Sopa-ro, Myeong-dong, Jung-gu, Seoul, South Korea